Observational constraints of the modified cosmology through Barrow entropy: Introduction

-where $A$ is the black hole horizon area, $A_0$ is the Planck area, and the exponent $\mathrm{\Delta}$ which quantifies the quantum-gravitational deformation, ranges as $0 \le \mathrm{\Delta} \le 1$ \cite{bw1,bw2,bw3}.
-The area law entropy expression is restored by choosing $\mathrm{\Delta}=0$ which accordingly corresponds to the simplest horizon structure, while $\mathrm{\Delta}=1$ expresses the most intricate surface structure.
+where $A$ is the black hole horizon area, $A_0$ is the Planck area, and the exponent $\mathrm{\Delta}$, which quantifies the quantum-gravitational deformation, is in the range of $0 \le \mathrm{\Delta} \le 1$ \cite{bw1,bw2,bw3}.
+The area law entropy expression is restored by choosing $\mathrm{\Delta}=0$, which accordingly corresponds to the simplest horizon structure, while $\mathrm{\Delta}=1$ expresses the most intricate surface structure.
 There are some investigations on Barrow entropy in the cosmological and gravitational setups \cite{bw4,bw5,bw6,bw7,bw8,bw9,bw10,bw11,bw12,bw13,bw14,bw15,bw16,bw17,bw18,bw19,bw20}.

-In order to rewrite the modified field equations from Barrow entropy at apparent horizon of FLRW universe, one should replace the entropy in Clausius relation $\delta Q=T \delta S$ by the entropy expression (\ref{eq1}), as well as considering $A$ as the apparent horizon area given by $A=4\pi \tilde{r}^2_\mathrm{A}$.
-Our approach in the present study is similar to the one in paper \cite{ts12} which considers non-additive Tsallis entropy correction to area law relation.
-However, it should be mentioned that the physical motivation and principles are completely different in two investigations.
-Particularly, Tsallis non-additive entropy correction is motivated by generalizing standard thermodynamics to a non-extensive one, while Barrow correction to entropy originates from intricate, fractal structure on horizon induced by quantum-gravitational effects.
+In order to rewrite the modified field equations from Barrow entropy at apparent horizon of FLRW universe, one should replace the entropy in Clausius relation $\delta Q=T \delta S$ by the entropy expression (\ref{eq1}) and consider $A$ as the apparent horizon area given by $A=4\pi \tilde{r}^2_\mathrm{A}$.
+Our approach in the present study is similar to that in \cite{ts12}, which considers the non-additive Tsallis entropy correction to area law relation.
+However, it should be mentioned that the physical motivation and principles are completely different between the two investigations.
+In particular, the Tsallis non-additive entropy correction is motivated by generalizing standard thermodynamics to a non-extensive one, while the Barrow correction to entropy originates from intricate, fractal structure on the horizon induced by quantum-gravitational effects.